nd1511/OMASGAN_/README.md

 ![plot](./Figures_Images/Illustration_OMASGAN.png)

-This Code Repository contains a PyTorch implementation for the OMASGAN model.

-Environments - Requirements: Python 3.7 and PyTorch 1.3

 Date: Wednesday 13 January 2021: Creation of the Code Repository for OMASGAN.

 Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, release the code, and make the code public.